RFS-0/java-modules/README.md

 ---

-# Migrate to JDK 14
+# 2. Migrate to JDK 14

-* Update the Gralde JVM to JDK 14
+* Update the Gradle JVM to JDK 14
-* Set `sourceCompatibility` and `targetCompatibility` to
+* Set `sourceCompatibility` and `targetCompatibility` to `JavaVersion.VERSION_14`
+* Apply the `org.javamodularity.moduleplugin` gradle plugin to make sure modularized gradle modules get put on the module path
+* Refactor the `printClasspath` method to `printModulepath` in order to conform to the new JDK's requirements
+* Run the application -> behaves exactly as before since module path is not used yet

 ---

-* Since we have control over all the source code our project relies on, we decide to apply bottom-up migration approach with named modules
-* If we do not have control over all the source code we rely on we use automatic modules instead of named modules
+# 3. Execute bottom up migration: Modularize user domain module

+* Add `module-info.java` to [java folder](user-domain/src/main/java) of `user-domain` module

+---

 ---

 # Appendix